GemFireAir

 To ring in this New Year of 2009, I would like to share a collection of some of my favorite stories and quotes that follow a theme of shifting perspectives.
 Perhaps these can lend a guide and help us to move through this coming year with a bit of grace.

+We so often hear about shifting paradigms, and I have often wondered to myself would we recognize a new paradigm once we are in it?
 How can we possibly choose to move into a new paradigm when we are so comfortably set in the old one?
 Who in their right mind wants to abandon what has worked for so many for so long?

 Well it seems that we are witnessing the answers to all these questions.
-In fact we don’t willingly enter a new paradigm, it gets hoisted upon us and we get thrust into it regardless, and
+In fact we don’t willingly enter a new paradigm, it gets hoisted upon us and we get thrust into it regardless, and as we enter 2009, it appears that we are at the crucial intersection between an old and new paradigm.

 Many people around the world are in the midst of a most horrendous place of violence, some of it is a result of violent weather, and in other cases the violence is from weapons of war being hurled against neighbors.